rotaruandrei93/shootyepgp-traveler/README.md

 EDITED for < Traveler > guild Tel'Abim - Turtle WoW

-Rename the downloaded folder to shootyepgp for the addon to work

 ## setup
 shootyepgp requires some modifications to guild permissions for officer notes by the guild leader.